guilhermelawless/nano-dpow/service/README.md

 - **user** + **api_key** - you should receive this information after being accepted to use DPoW
 - **hash** - this is the 64-character hash for which you need a proof of work.
 See the [Nano documentation](https://docs.nano.org/commands/rpc-protocol/#work_generate) for more information
 - **account** (optional, advised) - sending an account is not required, but helps DPoW precache work for the next transaction, which means it will be faster to reply the next time.
 It is possible, but with a possibility of failure, to precache even without this field
 - **id** (optional) - the server will reply to the request with the same id.
-Useful when doing multiple requests asynchronously
+Useful when doing multiple requests asynchronously (via websocket)
 - **timeout** (optional, default 5) - time in seconds (rounded down) before the server replies with a timeout error message
-- **difficulty** (optional) - hex string without `0x`.
+- **difficulty** (optional, default `ffffffe000000000`) - hex string without `0x`.
 In case you need higher difficulty for your work.
-Maximum difficulty is 5x Nano base difficulty
+If requesting work for a NANO block you need to specify a difficulty of `ffffffc000000000` or greater.

 #### Response